Ring Ring Ring

-"Ring Ring Ring" is a song by American rapper Tyler, the Creator from his ninth studio album Don't Tap the Glass (2025).
+"Ring Ring Ring" is a song by American rapper Tyler, the Creator from his ninth studio album, Don't Tap the Glass (2025).
 Written and produced by Tyler himself, it contains a sample of "All in the Way You Get Down" by Ray Parker, Jr. and Raydio.
 The R&B and hip-hop song was sent to U.S. rhythmic radio on July 30, 2025, as the lead single from the album.

 Upon the release of Don't Tap the Glass, the song was received positively by music critics.
 Commercially, the song peaked at number 44 on the Billboard Hot 100 and charted within the top 10 of both the Hot R&B/Hip-Hop Songs chart in the United States and the New Zealand Hot Singles chart.

 Composition

 The song combines elements of pop, R&B, old-school music, disco and funk, particularly styles from the late 1970s and early 1980s.
-It uses a bassline reminiscent of Michael Jackson's "Off the Wall", synthetic strings, electric keys, whip sound effects and percussion layered with a sample of a phone ringing.
+The song uses a bassline sampled from "All in the Way You Get Down" by Ray Parker, Jr., synthetic strings, electric keys, whip sound effects and percussion layered with a sample of a phone ringing.
 Tyler, the Creator sings most of the song, in a falsetto similar to that of his album Igor.
 In a tongue-in-cheek attitude, he depicts himself attempting to connect with his lover on the phone, longing for her to answer his call and being held back by his apprehension about forming a relationship.